dusklinux/.git_dotfiles_dir/Documents/pensive/linux/Post Install Setup/+ Fresh Install/+ MOC Fresh Install To-Do List.md

 first, make sure you've set the appropriate colro scheme for your current theme - dark/light from the waybar.

 then open obsidian's settings > Appearance > Scroll to the bottom to `CSS snippets`> Toggle on the `matugen-theme` option, and not the other one (if it exists). if you toggle on both, sometimes they will both be toggled off the next time you open Obsidian

 ---

+- [ ] Set over all animations with just one click. hold down `ALT` + `SUPER(windows key)` + `A`  after you hold down all these at once, rofi menu will show up for you to select from a list of animations. pick anyone. (`fluid` is recommended but pick the one you like.)

+---